mitranim/xhttp/readme.md

 **This readme is for the browser library only.** For the Node.js version, see [readme-node.md](readme-node.md).

-Not isomorphic, at least not yet.
-Has different APIs for Node and browser.
+Not isomorphic, has different APIs for Node and browser.

 ## Overview: Browser Library

 Toolkit for `XMLHttpRequest`, the browser API for making HTTP requests.
 Makes it practical and convenient to use.

 Difference from other similar libraries:
   * keeps the `XMLHttpRequest` object accessible